nsatechllc/Element./Element.SDK/README.md

 <br><br>

-## Element.SDK : Post-Quantum Cryptography
+## Element.SDK : Post-Quantum Cryptographics

 Welcome to the **Element.SDK**, the secure, proprietary software development kit that connects your applications to the powerful **Element.
 Quantum Security Module (QSM)**.